Vyral/jason-daniels-recruiting/_posts/2019-12-17-the-value-of-scripts.md

 {% include pullquote.html %}

-**If you’d like to see some of the scripts my team and I use, use this link to schedule a consultation.** We practice our scripts daily, and we have different scripts for all types of clients and objections.
+**If you’d like to see some of the scripts my team and I use, [use this link](https://realestatecareersincolorado.com/contact/){: target="_blank"} to schedule a consultation.** We practice our scripts daily, and we have different scripts for all types of clients and objections.
 Like I said, you don’t want to sound canned, which is why I advise that you keep the key elements of the script the same, but alter your responses so they feel like they’re coming from *you*.

 If you’re able to answer your clients’ objections professionally they’ll know that you know what you’re talking about.
 By sounding more professional, you’ll have more success converting your clients.&nbsp;